Foster Kinship Logo

-The Kinship Navigator Program is designed to increase kinship caregivers’ capacity to provide safe, stable, and nurturing homes for children.
+Foster Kinship's Kinship Navigator Program is our unique, evidence-based, flagship program of family stabilization services, designed to increase kinship caregivers’ capacity to provide safe, stable, and nurturing homes for children.

-All services are free and available to anyone parenting a relative or fictive kin's child in Nevada.
+All services are free and available to anyone parenting a relative, fictive kin's, or adopted child in Nevada.

 A Kinship Navigator Intake Coordinator will be available by phone to answer your basic kinship questions, refer you to resources, and set up an appointment with a Foster Kinship Family Advocate for a family evaluation and additional services.